History of the Carman Curling Club

 The next location for the Carman Curling Club was housed in the Carman Agricultural Colosseum which was constructed in 1961.
 This complex was financed through a federal government grant and assistance from the Town of Carman and R.M. of Dufferin.
 The artificial ice plant for the curling rink was provided by the Curling Club.

-In 1990 the Carman Curling Club and Golf Club joined efforts to build the XX square foot start of the art facility.
-It features a five sheets of curling ice, ladies and men’s locker and change rooms, and a 200 seat restaurant.
+In 1990 the Carman Curling Club and Golf Club joined efforts to build the 8000 square foot facility.
+It features five sheets of curling ice, ladies and men’s locker and change rooms, and a 200 seat restaurant.

 In 2011 the two clubs combined to have one governing board and changed the name to Carman Golf and Curling Club.